aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 ./utils/check-block.sh ./workshop/java/exercise-1 <&0
  -->

-# Exercise 1: Add the AWS Database Encryption SDK
+# 1: Adding the AWS Database Encryption SDK

 In this section, you will add client-side encryption to the example Employee Portal Service